SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Installation of Telemetry Providers

 Jona acquires telemetry data from the different simulation games using so called telemtry providers, which in most cases read the [required data](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#telemetry-integration) from a shared memory interface.
-In general these are already included in Simulator Controller and there is nothing to do, but for *Assetto Corsa* and *rFactor 2*, you need to install a plugin into a special location for the telemetry interface to work.
+In general these are already included in Simulator Controller and there is nothing to do, but for *Assetto Corsa* and *rFactor 2*, you need to install a plugin into a special location for the telemetry interface to work and for *Automobilista 2* a change in the settings is necessary.

+Please, note that all of this also applices to all other Virtual Race Assistants, but  you have to do it only once, of course.

-  1. Assetto Corsa
+  1. *Assetto Corsa*

-     Please copy the complete *SimlatorController* directory, which is located in the *Utilities* folder, to the Steam installation folder of *Assetto Corsa* and there into the *apps\python* folder.
+     Please copy the complete *SimlatorController* folder, which is located in the *Utilities\Plugins* folder of the Simulator Controller installation, to the Steam installation folder of *Assetto Corsa* and there into the *apps\python* folder.
 You will have to enable this plugin in the *Asseto Corsa* settings afterwards.
+This plugin uses code originally developed by *Sparten* which can be found at [GitHub](https://github.com/Sparten/ACInternalMemoryReader).

-  2. rFactor 2
+  2. *rFactor 2*

-     You can find the plugin in the *Utilities\3rd Party\rf2_sm_tools_3.7.14.2.zip* or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.
-A Readme file is included.
-For *Automobilista 2*, you have to enable Shared Memory access in the game settings.
+     You can find the plugin *rFactor2SharedMemoryMapPlugin64.dll* in *Utilities\Plugins* folder the Simulator Controller installation or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.
+Copy the DLL file to the *Bin64\Plugins* folder in the Steam installation directory of *rFactor 2*.

+  3. *Automobilista 2*

+     You have to enable Shared Memory access in the game settings.
 Please use the PCars 2 mode.

 ### Important preparation for the Pitstop MFD handling in *Assetto Corsa Competizione* and *RaceRoom Racing Experience*